sabderra/stat109/README.md

 # stat109

-This is the final project for Stat109.
+This is the final project for Harvard Ext School Stat109.